gevidu/Ohaiyo/README.md

 Before you start, you'll want to get API keys from OpenWeatherMap, Firebase, Google Maps and News API.
 Links to each are listed above.

-once you have your API keys, the project cloned and dependencies installed, create the files structure shown below.
+Once you have your API keys, the project cloned and dependencies installed, create the file structure shown below.

     src
     └─── api